nabsabraham/my-website/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Medical Imaging",
-  "Semantic Segmentation",
+  "Graph Neural Networks",
-  "Latent variable models"
+  "Latent Variable Models"
 ]

 # Organizational groups that you belong to (for People widget)